 If you are considering a request to modify your child support payments, it’s best to speak with an experienced attorney to see what your legal options are.
-At Martin Heller Potempa & Sheppard, PLLC, we’ll walk you through the request process and help gather the necessary paperwork to show a modification is required.
-With the help of our Nashville child support lawyers, you will feel safe in knowing the proper documents have been submitted to give you best chance possible of a successful change.
+At Martin Heller Potempa & Sheppard, PLLC, we’ll walk you through the request process and help you gather the necessary paperwork to show a modification is required.
+With the help of our Nashville child support lawyers, you will feel safe in knowing the proper documents have been submitted to give you the best chance possible of a successful change.

 Can Child Support Be Modified in Tennessee?

 Only in exceptional circumstances will the court consider increasing or decreasing the amount of child support payments.
 In Tennessee, child support modification is allowed as long the request will result in a change of 15 percent or more between the existing order and the suggested amount.
 Low-income families require a 7.5 percent difference.

 An increase or decrease in the parent’s finances, such as a job loss or getting married.